 Steel and Equipment Shipping from Vietnam

-SVC Marine provides steel and equipment shipping support from Vietnam for selected cargo owners, traders, manufacturers, shipowners, charterers and logistics partners.
-Our support covers cargo review, freight arrangement, vessel matching, breakbulk shipment, project cargo coordination, vessel chartering, port communication, lashing and securing arrangement, lifting support and marine technical backup where required.
+Our work covers cargo review, freight support, vessel matching, breakbulk shipment, project cargo shipping, vessel chartering support, port communication, cargo lashing and securing, lifting support and marine technical backup where required.

 For steel cargo, equipment shipment or breakbulk cargo enquiries from Vietnam, please contact our shipping desk at shipping@svcmarine.com.